ottomattas/ottomattas/README.md

 2019 - current
 - [Utrecht University](https://www.uu.nl/masters/en/artificial-intelligence), Artificial Intelligence, MSc
 - Worked with many different people on many different projects using many different tools.
 For example, we won the third prize in the first ever [AI Eurovision Song Contest](https://www.vprobroadcast.com/titles/ai-songcontest/teams/the-netherlands-1.html) in 2020.
-- Contritbuted to making the school life better as a member of [Student Consultation Board for Department of Information and Computing Sciences (SODI)](https://sodi.nl).
+- Contributed to making the school life better as a member of [Student Consultation Board for Department of Information and Computing Sciences (SODI)](https://sodi.nl).
 - Contributed to improving the AI program for our students as a member of the [AI Education Advisory Committee (OAC AI)](https://students.uu.nl/en/science/artificial-intelligence/contact/education-advisory-committee).
 - Courses: Advanced Machine learning, AI for Game Technology, Data Mining, Dilemmas of the Scientist, ICT Entrepreneurship, Intelligent Agents, Logics for Safe AI, Methods in AI Research, Multimedia Discourse Interaction, Multi-Agent Learning, Multi-Agent Systems, Philosophy of AI, Primate Social Behaviour, Sound and Music Technology